coherent-research/mcs-documentation/MCSApiDescription.md

 # Introduction
-DCE (Data Collection Engine) has been designed as a standalone service for providing meter data collection services to other applications (referred to as the master application hereafter).
+MCS (Meter Communications Service) has been designed as a standalone service for providing meter data communications services to other applications (referred to as the master application hereafter).

-The master application will send data collection requests to DCE via the "DCE Request API" and DCE will asynchronously send results to the master application via the "DCE Result API".
+The master application will send data collection requests to MCS via the "MCS Request API" and MCS will asynchronously send results to the master application via the "MCS Result API".

 # Basics
 Each API is implemented as [Web API](https://en.wikipedia.org/wiki/Web_API) and will use JSON as the data representation format.